molily/molily.de/_posts/2017-11-25-robust-javascript.md

 JavaScript authors need to learn how blockers and web proxies work.
 They typically match the URL with a whitelist or blacklist.
 Make sure the host (`example.org`) serving the JavaScript is not on a blacklist.
 In a corporate intranet with a whitelist, make sure the host is on the whitelist.
 Also avoid suspicious patterns in the URL path that could trigger the blocking, like `ad.js`.

 Since ads and privacy-invading scripts are typically loaded from third-party servers, blockers tend to allow JavaScript from the same domain and likely block JavaScript from a different domain.
-Make sure your scripts is placed on the same domain, a custom domain for assets, or a well-known, trusted content delivery network.
+Make sure your scripts is placed on the same domain, a custom domain for assets, or a well-known, trusted content delivery network (see next chapter).

 ### Network and loading errors